Koudela/t-rex/README.md

-If a property is neither found in the context chain nor in the template chain the 404 property is called with the template proxy first and the missing property name second, followed by the parameters.
+If a property is neither found in the context chain nor in the template chain the 404 property is called with the template proxy first and the missing property name second, the start provider id third, followed by the parameters.
 You can use this to handle missing properties.

 If there is no 404 property the template engine throws an error instead.